ssut/payload-dumper-go/README.md

 ### Limitations

-- Incremental OTA (delta) payload is not supported.
+- Incremental OTA (delta) payload is not fully tested and probably broken.

 ## Installation